KaryFramling/ciu/README.md

 ![Iris class outputs as a function of Petal Size](/Figures/rf_3D_PetalSize.png)

-The following figure shows how the outputs for Virginica changes as a function of the four different inputs with Random Forest classifier.
+The following figure shows how the output for Virginica changes as a function of the four different inputs with Random Forest classifier.

 ![Virginica output as a function of one input at a time with Random Forest](/Figures/rf_2D_virginica.png)